Vasyl-Poremchuk/diabetes-analysis-and-prediction/README.md

 ```

 ### Diabetes Dataset
 A dataset from the **Mendeley Data** website was taken to analyze and predict diabetes.

-You can check more detailed information about the dataset, namely about the author, about the description, about the license and other data at this [link](https://data.mendeley.com/datasets/wj9rwkp9c2/1).
+You can check more detailed information about the dataset, namely about the author, about the description, about the license and other data at this [LINK](https://data.mendeley.com/datasets/wj9rwkp9c2/1).

-<br>NOTE: This dataset is used for education purposes only.
+NOTE: This dataset is used for education purposes only.
 No data was changed.

 ### Data Analysis & Prediction